 A small fund is currently being held based on the profits from the school jubilee held in 2006.
 This has been augmented by other donations and the trustees hope to add to the fund by:

 - Receiving funds from legacies and lump-sum donations

 The trust has charitable status and will be registered with the Charities Commission.
 Any donations to the trust can qualify for a tax credit and there is now no limit to the donation tax rebate.

 The trust fund is held by Trustees in accordance with the terms of a trust deed.
 The Trust operates independent of the school although the trustees were initially appointed by the school’s Board of Trustees.
 An annual report is filed with the Charities Commission and is available on the Commission’s website.

 How Can I Donate?

-Any enquiries regarding the trust should be directed to the Principal or the School Bursar in the first instance.
+Any enquiries regarding the trust should be directed to Megan Moore in the school office.

 The Jubilee Trust has its own bank account and donations can be made directly to the Westpac account: 03 1598 0409429 00